Micro-local analysis of contact Anosov flows and band structure of the Ruelle spectrum

 \begin{rem} On this pdf file, you can click on the colored words, they contain an hyper-link to \href{https://en.wikipedia.org/wiki/Main_Page}{wikipedia} or other multimedia contents.
-See Appendix \ref{sec:General-notations-used} for some convention of notations used in this paper. \end{rem}
+Appendix \ref{sec:General-notations-used} contains some convention of notations used in this paper. \end{rem}

 {}

 {}

 {}